ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 advertise the first log entry to contain the label even if it is not known to be distinguished.
 The Transparency Log provides binary ladders for subsequent distinguished log entries.

-# Greatest-Version Searches

-Users often wish to search for the "most recent" version, or the greatest version, of a label.
-Unlike searches for a specific version, label owners regularly verify that the greatest version is correctly represented in the log.
-This enables a simpler, more efficient approach to searching.

-{{distinguished-log-entries}} defines the
-concept of a distinguished log entry, which is any log entry that label owners are required to check for correctness.
-As a result, users can start their search at the rightmost distinguished log entry and only consider new versions which have been created since then.
-The rightmost distinguished log entry will always be on the frontier of the log and will never be past its maximum lifetime.

-## Algorithm

-The algorithm for performing a greatest-version search (a search for the greatest version of a label) is described below as a recursive algorithm.
-It starts at the rightmost distinguished log entry, or the root of the implicit binary search tree if there are no distinguished log entries, and then recurses down the remainder of the frontier, each time starting back at step 1:

-1. Obtain a binary ladder from the current log entry for the target version.
-If this is not the starting log entry, verify that the binary ladder indicates a maximum version greater than or equal to that of its parent log entry.
-2. If this is the rightmost log entry, verify the binary ladder terminates in a way that proves the target version to be the greatest that exists.
-This means that it does not terminate early, all lookups for versions less than or equal to the target version produce inclusion proofs, and all lookups for versions greater than the target version produce non-inclusion proofs.
-3. If this is not the rightmost log entry, recurse to the current log entry's right child.

-If the starting log entry was not distinguished or if the starting log entry did not contain the greatest version of the label, note that the user may be obligated to monitor the label in the future per
-{{reasonable-monitoring-window}}.

 # Cryptographic Computations